-All regional and super regional-round games will be covered on an ESPN platform (ESPN, ESPN2, ESPNU or ESPN3), on the Longhorn Network (LHN) or the SEC Network (SECN).
+All regional and super regional-round games will be covered on an ESPN platform (ESPN, ESPN2, ESPNU or ESPN3), or the SEC Network (SECN).

-The Longhorn Network shall only broadcast regional games featuring the University of Texas (should Texas be selected to participate in the championship).
-Those games broadcast by LHN will be available exclusively on LHN within the state of Texas.
-Outside of the state of Texas, those LHN games will be available via ESPN3.
-Additionally, the SEC Network shall only broadcast regional games featuring SEC teams.
+The SEC Network shall only broadcast regional games featuring SEC teams.
 Those games broadcast by SECN will be available either 1) exclusively on SECN; or 2) on SECN in the SEC footprint exclusively and ESPN3 outside of the footprint.